-* June > Zoo and
+* June > Zoo and Aquarium Month

-* December 27th >
+* December 27th > Visit the Zoo Day

 Related lesson plans > Chimpanzee & Gorilla

 Age group: Older toddlers to early elementary

 Young children will have fun making an easy and fun craft of an ape.
 During the assembly process many skills and educational themes can be addressed.
 Other printable support materials and links to related activities are provided.
 Let's get started.

 The ape theme is appropriate for many themes listed in the themes column.

 Before or after completing the craft conduct your choice of suggested activities:

-Activity 1: Science & Social Studies > Geography: Learning about
+Activity 1: Science & Social Studies > Geography: Learning about Apes: Endangered Animals

 Many apes are endangered.